-GASOLINE STATION: Any premise where gasoline, petroleum and other hazardous fuel products are sold-and/or vehicular maintenance activities are conducted.
-Specific standards are set out in Section 3.76
+GASOLINE STATION: Any premise where gasoline, petroleum and other hazardous fuel products are sold.
+Specific standards are set out in Section 3.7

 HEALTH CLINIC: A facility or institution, whether private or public, principally engaged in providing services for health maintenance and for the diagnosis and treatment of human ailments.